Chapter 2: This Venerable One is Alive

 The thirty-fourth year…

 Mo Ran’s eyes darkened, and his mind spun rapidly.
-In Dingyou year, he would have turned sixteen years old, and it would be a year since the Sect Leader of Sisheng Peak had acknowledged him as his long-lost nephew.
-Just like that, he went from being a scruffy, stray, bullied dog to a phoenix in the branches with a single leap.
+In Dingyou year, he was fifteen years old and had just recently been acknowledged as the Sect Leader of Sisheng Peak’s long-lost nephew.
+Just like that, he went from being a lone, easily bullied stray dog to a phoenix in the branches with a single leap.
+Then… had he really been reborn?
+Or was this just a vast hollow dream after death?

 Mo Ran had just been reborn and still didn’t know how to handle all this, but it must be acceptable to go along with his old habits.
-And so he thought back to his former charisma of the past, held back his disgust, and smiled as he playfully pinched Rong Jiu’s thigh.
+And so he recalled his former charisma of the past, held back his disgust, and grinned as he playfully pinched Rong Jiu’s thigh.
+“That would be good.
+Get a bowl of congee too, and feed me when you get back.”

 Mo Ran was a little hungry and was about to grab a fried youxuan pastry when Rong Jiu suddenly brushed his hand aside and said sweetly, “Allow me to serve gongzi.”